-Description of affected farm portion Solar PV Facility: • Farm Rorich's Hulp No. 505 Access Road: Farm De Dorpsgronden Van Luckhoff No. 577 Province Free State District Municipality Xhariep District Municipality Local Municipality Letsemeng Local Municipality Ward numbers 1 Closest towns The town of Luckhoff is located approximately 3 km south of the proposed development.
-21 Digit Surveyor General codes Solar PV Facility: Farm Rorich's Hulp No. 505 F0110000000050500000 Access Road: Farm De Dorpsgronden Van Luckhoff No. 577 F01100000000057700000 Title Deed Solar PV Facility: Farm Rorich's Hulp No. 505 T35955/1889 Access Road: Farm De Dorpsgronden Van Luckhoff No. 577 T56703/1899 Photographs of the site Included in Plates as an appendix to the Report
+Description of affected farm Solar PV Facility:

+portion Farm Rorich's Hulp No. 505

+Access Road:

+Farm De Dorpsgronden Van Luckhoff No. 577

+Province Free State

+District Municipality Xhariep District Municipality

+Local Municipality Letsemeng Local Municipality

+Ward numbers 1

+Closest towns The town of Luckhoff is located approximately 3 km south of the proposed development.

+21 Digit Surveyor General codes Solar PV Facility:

+Farm Rorich's Hulp No. 505

+F0110000000050500000

+Access Road:

+Farm De Dorpsgronden Van Luckhoff No. 577

+F0110000000057700000

+Title Deed Solar PV Facility:

+Farm Rorich's Hulp No. 505

+o T35955/1889

+Access Road:

+Farm De Dorpsgronden Van Luckhoff No. 577

-Type of technology Photovoltaic solar facility Structure Height Panels ~6m, Buildings ~ 9m, Battery storage facility ~8m Battery storage Within a 5 ha area within the development footprint Surface area to be covered Approximately 480 ha (development footprint) Structure orientation Monofacial or Bifacial PV panels will be utilised.
+o T56703/1899 Photographs of the site Included in Plates as an appendix to the Report Type of technology Photovoltaic solar facility Structure Height • Panels ~6m, Buildings ~ 9m, Battery storage facility ~8m Battery storage Up to a 5 ha area within the development footprint Surface area to be covered (development footprint) Approximately 522 ha Structure orientation Monofacial or Bifacial PV panels will be utilised.
 The panels will either be fixed to a single-axis and/or double horizontal tracking structure where the orientation of the panel varies according to the time of the day, as the sun moves from east to west or tilted at a fixed angle equivalent to the latitude at which the site is located in order to capture the most sun.
-Laydown area dimensions (area Temporary laydown areas will occupy up to 5 hectares assessed as part of the EIA) while 1 hectare will remain in place for the permanent laydown areas as required for facility operation.
+Laydown area dimensions (area assessed as part of the EIA) Temporary laydown area will occupy up to 5 hectares.
+Permeant laydown area will occupy up to 1 hectare.
+PV arrays will cover an area of up to 510 ha while 7 ha will be utilised for hard stand infrastructure i.e., BESS, facility substation, and auxiliary buildings.
 Generation capacity Up to 240 MW Expected production N/A - this will be dependent on the chosen technology.